otakup0pe/hyperion/README.md

 When the Hyperion device is set to `Off`, nothing occurs.
 You may use your controlled devices as you would normally, or via external apps.
 When the Hyperion device is set to `On`, it will be constantly adjusting your devices, thus rendering manual control quite difficult.

 The Hyperion plugin can operate in either ambient lighting or preset mode.
-In ambient mode, the lights will be adjusted as described [here](https://github.com/otakup0pe/hyperion/wiki/Ambient-Lighting-Patterns).
-In preset mode, the lights will simply be left at their dimmer level.
+In ambient mode, the lights will be adjusted as described [here](https://github.com/otakup0pe/hyperion/wiki/Ambient-Lighting-Patterns), albeit capped at their dimmer level In preset mode, the lights will simply be left at their dimmer level.

 Dimming Semantics
 ------------------